dkomanov/dkomanov.github.io/content/blog/2020-05-23_writing-async-app-in-scala-part-1-coding/index.md

 ---
 type: blog
 date: 2020-05-23
-title: "Writing Async App in Scala"
+title: "Writing Async App in Scala.
+Part 1: Coding"
 description: How the async code looks like, How to make it more readable and look like non-async code.
 Extending Future capabilities to match our needs.
 cover: ./cover.jpg
 tags: ["scala", "async", "coding"]